Datron/jilebi/js-types/README.md

 # Jilebi types

-This package helps with type and function hints while writing plugins for the jilebi MCP platform
+This package helps with type and function hints while writing plugins for the jilebi MCP platform.
+Learn more at https://jilebi.ai